M. A. Torben Kölpin

 Torben Kölpin studierte Dienstleistungsmanagement mit dem Schwerpunkt soziale Dienstleistungen an der Universität Vechta.
 Anschließend wechselte er 2015 an die Hochschule Emden/Leer, um den Master Business Management zu absolvieren.
 Diesen schloss er im Jahr 2017 erfolgreich ab.
 Seit April 2017 nimmt er einen Lehrauftrag an der Universität Vechta im Studiengang Management Sozialer Dienstleistungen wahr.

 Sein Forschungsschwerpunkt liegt primär im Bereich der Unterrepräsentanz von Frauen in Führungspositionen in sozialen Dienstleistungen.

-Successful Leadership and the Growth of Teams Gerald Eisenkopf, Torben Kölpin
+Leadership and Cooperation in Growing Teams Gerald Eisenkopf, Torben Kölpin

 Public Goods Game, Group Change, Cooperation, Group Size, Leading-by-example

 It wasn't me - unfair decision making and not standing up for it Robert Gillenkirch, Torben Kölpin, Vanessa Mertins

 Managers must regularly take unpleasant decisions which affect others.
 In such situations, individuals are known to shift blame.
 We use two variants of the dictator game experiment: in the first setting, decision-makers choose the allocation and can lie about their responsibility for the resulting token distribution.
 In the second game, the allocation is decided by rolling a die while dictators can choose to misrepresent the result.
 Our results confirm that dictators who favor themselves more also lie more often to conceal their responsibility.
 This effect is stronger for women than men, although women generally treat recipients more generously.

 Lying, Responsibility, Decision-making, Dictator-game, Gender differences